-If a multi-municipal project, each municipality must submit a resolution.
+If the application is for a multi-municipal project, each municipality must submit a resolution.
+One municipality would serve as the applicant.

 If the applicant is a Council of Governments (COG), the COG must submit a resolution and may submit a letter of certification (see Attachment B) on behalf of the participating municipalities in lieu of resolutions from each municipality.